 Got it?
 Now you’re ready to get your hands wet!

-Why and How to Hand Wash Your Faux Fur Home Goods
+Why and How to Hand Wash Your Faux Fur Blankets and Home Goods

 Faux fur is a unique fabric that can last a lifetime when properly taken care of.
-To help maximize the lifespan of your fake fur products, we always recommend washing by hand.
-This may sound tedious, but it's really not that hard and is the best way to prolong the life of your faux fur blanket, throw, or pillow.
+To help maximize the lifespan of your fake fur products, we always recommend you wash faux fur blankets and other home goods by hand.
+This may sound tedious, but it's really not that hard and is the best way to prolong the life of your faux fur throw, blanket, or pillow.

 While we do not recommend it, it is possible to machine wash your faux fur throw, but you’ll need to follow specific instructions.
-If your throw is made of 100% polyester (rather than acrylic), machine washing may be a good option for you, just make sure you're using a Guppyfriend Washing Bag to protect the environment.
+If your faux fur throw is made of 100% polyester (rather than acrylic), machine washing throw blankets may be a good option for you; just make sure you're using a Guppyfriend Washing Bag to protect the environment.

 Photo by cottonbro

 Empty and refill the sink or tub with fresh cold water (be sure to use a strainer for the drain to prevent any microfibers from making their way into the ocean).
-If you see any stains or visible spots, gently rub those areas together.
+If you see any stains or visible spots on your faux fur throw, gently rub those areas together.
 You may need to rinse more than once to get any remaining detergent or dirt out.

 The more air circulating around your faux fur home goods, the faster they will dry.
 Larger faux fur products may take a day or two to fully dry.
 Check on it every few hours.
 Rotate the item to expose all sides.
 Place a fan nearby to help speed up the process.
 Once dry, the fake fur may look a little funny until you brush it out.